hackiftekhar/IQKeyboardManager/README.md

 ####3) Swift version crashes in Release Mode ([#111](https://github.com/hackiftekhar/IQKeyboardManager/issues/111))

-It may be compiler issue when compiler tries to optimize Code for best performance and compiler changes something which is not expected.
+It may be compiler issue when compiler tries to optimize Code for best performance and compiler changes something in the middle which is not expected.
 Changing **Optimization Level** in Build Settings solve the problem.

 **Workdaround:** Goto ***Target->Build Settings->Code Generation->Optimization Level***, and set it to ***None[-O0]***.([StackOverflow](http://stackoverflow.com/questions/3327981/app-runs-as-debug-but-crashes-as-release))